WIFE.org

 Death is not a pleasant subject, but it is going to come eventually and it's better to be prepared.

-Assure your parents that you are only bringing up the subject to guarantee that their wishes are followed and to avoid potential problems.
+Assure your parents that you are only bringing up the subject to guarantee that their estate planning wishes are followed and to avoid potential problems.
 Explain that dealing with their deaths will be hard enough without difficulties in settling the estate.

 Communicate to them that you don't need to know any specifics, such as dollar amounts.
 However, either an attorney or a trusted friend needs to know everything about their estate.
 This includes account numbers and locations, insurance policies, retirement plans, investment accounts, and other financial assets.
 Again, remind them that you don't need to know what is in them; just the fact that they exist.